It Ends with Us controversies: Social media traction

-Complaints

-Initial
+Complaint and The New York Times article

-On December 20, 2024, Lively filed a complaint with the California Civil Rights Department, alleging Baldoni created a hostile work environment through sexual harassment and boundary violations, such as improvising kissing during filming of romantic scenes.
+On December 20, 2024, Lively filed a complaint with the California Civil Rights Department, alleging Baldoni created a hostile work environment through inappropriate conduct, including alleged sexual harassment and boundary violations, such as improvising kissing during filming of romantic scenes.
 The complaint also accused Baldoni of embarking on a "social manipulation" campaign to "destroy" Lively's reputation, which she says harmed her business and caused "severe emotional distress."
-On December 21, the tabloid TMZ claimed that the complaint mentioned that a meeting was held during filming to address Lively's concerns, which was also attended by Reynolds; Lively claims she came to the meeting with a list of demands regarding Baldoni's alleged behavior, including "no more adding of sex scenes, oral sex, or on-camera climaxing by [Lively] outside the scope of the script [Lively] approved when signing onto the project."
+On December 21, the tabloid TMZ claimed that the complaint mentioned that Lively and Reynolds held a meeting at their home before filming restarted to address Lively's concerns.
+Lively claims she came to the meeting with a list of demands regarding Baldoni's alleged behavior, including "no more adding of sex scenes, oral sex, or on-camera climaxing by [Lively] outside the scope of the script [Lively] approved when signing onto the project."
 Baldoni refuted many of her claims at the meeting and denied ever seeing the more serious allegations.
 In a statement to TMZ, responding to the accusations, Baldoni's attorney Bryan Freedman alleged that Lively's complaint is an attempt at fixing her "negative reputation", describing her accusations as "false, outrageous, and intentionally salacious with an intent to publicly hurt."
 On the issues during production, Freedman accused Lively of "threatening to not show up to set, threatening to not promote the film, ultimately leading to its demise during release."